Jin Is a Tonic

 Another way to deal with the warp floats in an Echo design, rather than weaving Jin, is to break up the tieup.
 (I sometimes jokingly say that we are "tabbifying" the tieup, which is another way to "Keep Calm and Add Tabby.")

-Jin is described by John Becker in his book Pattern and Loom as "warp-faced compound weave."
+Jin is described by John Becker in his book Pattern and Loom as "warp-faced compound tabby."
 It's warp-faced because of the 3-pick-long warp floats on both sides of the fabric.
 And it's a compound structure (as is Overshot, for example) because if you remove the pattern wefts, you will still have some kind of ground cloth (made up of the tabby weft shots).
 A compound weave structure has two things going on at once, as I understand it.

 Terminology is a challenge in weaving, almost like another language.
 That's one of the reasons I write these blog posts: They help me to understand the language of weaving.